The Protecting Innocent Families Act is supported by:

 Summary

 The Family Justice Resource Center has proposed the Protecting Innocent Families Act.
-Sponsored by Illinois Senate majority leader Kimberly Lightford, SB 378, Amendment 1 (formerly SB 3630) seeks to establish safeguards to ensure objective decision making and eliminate conflicts of interest in medical examinations of suspected child abuse victims.
+Sponsored by Senate Majority Leader Kimberly Lightford and Representative Mary Beth Canty, this bill seeks to establish safeguards to ensure objective decision making and eliminate conflicts of interest in medical examinations of suspected child abuse victims.

 Ensuring Due Process & Transparency in Child Welfare

-Senate Bill 378, Amendment 1 introduces vital reforms to address medically-based child abuse allegations and protect the rights of families within the child welfare system.
+The Protecting Innocent Families Act introduces vital reforms to protect the rights of families within the child welfare system.
 By focusing on transparency, accountability, and due process, the bill targets systemic issues that disproportionately impact vulnerable families, especially families of color.
-It seeks to prevent unnecessary separations and harmful decisions stemming from medical misinterpretations.
 Key provisions include:

 -